History of geomagnetism: Inclination

 A compass must be balanced to counter the tendency of the needle to dip in the direction of the Earth's field.
 Otherwise, it will not spin freely.
 Often, compasses that are balanced for one latitude do not work as well at a different latitude.
 This problem was first reported by Georg Hartmann, a vicar in Nuremberg, in 1544.
-Robert Norman was the first to recognize that this occurs because the Earth's field itself is tilted from the vertical.
+The English mariner Robert Norman was the first to recognize that this occurs because the Earth's field itself is tilted from the vertical.
 In his book The Newe Attractive, Norman called inclination "a newe discouered secret and subtil propertie concernyng the Declinyng of the Needle."
 He created a compass in which the needle was floated in a goblet of water, attached to a cork to make it neutrally buoyant.
 The needle could orient itself in any direction, so it dipped to align itself with the Earth's field.
 Norman also created a dip circle, a compass needle pivoted about a horizontal axis, to measure the effect.